Cirrus-Minor/witchblast/readme.txt

 - MOD Shop's items too expensive displayed in red
 - MOD One cauldron max in witches rooms in level 5
 - MOD New death screen
+- MOD Exploding fire shot replaced with sulfur item
+- MOD Exploding corpse with timer now
+- MOD Snake AI changes (no more "group attack)
+- MOD Witches and Flowers use ray casting to fire or not
+- MOD Cauldron + Witches only on rooms with walls
+- MOD Bats and little slime HP-
 - FIX Cyclops firing in the wall when too close to the north wall
 - FIX Items can fly a long time on the walls